balena-io/pinejs/docs/Users.md

 #### delete
 Used for deleting records of a resource

+### Special Variables
+#### $USER.ID
+This is replaced by the id of the currently logged in user (or 0 if not logged in), or the user who owns the API key in user.

 ## Default/Guest User Permissions
 All users (including ones who are not logged in) automatically gain any permissions assigned to the account named 'guest'.
-You can create this user by inserting into the database tables following the model below.
+You can create this user in the [config.json](./Projects.md) or by inserting into the database tables following the model below.

 ### Model
 The SBVR model for users can be found at [/src/server/src/sbvr-api/user.sbvr](../src/server/src/sbvr-api/user.sbvr)